 A general rule to follow:

 Avoid crash diets!
-The quick weight loss (and gain) can promote cellulite.
-Plus, you also lose muscle with crash diets, which leads to a more visible and less even tissue.
+The quick weight loss (and gain) can encourage cellulite.
+Plus, you also lose muscle with crash diets, and muscle is what firms up your body tissue.

-Now that we’ve talked about the number one ally in your fight against cellulite, it’s time to get active.
+Now that we’ve talked about how to fuel your body in a way that makes you feel amazing, it’s time to get active.
 Literally.
 If you really want to lose weight and/or tone your body, as well as get rid of cellulite, you need to get moving.
-Strengthen your butt and thigh muscles to reduce fat cells in these areas and to tighten your connective tissue.
+Strengthen your butt and thigh muscles to shrink fat cells in these areas and to tighten your connective tissue.

-Squats, lunges or a HIIT workout–they all strengthen your legs and basically the entire body.
+Squats, lunges, or a HIIT workout – all strengthen your legs and basically the entire body.
 Plus, those exercises will boost your metabolism.
-Bodyweight-Training is also very effective if you’re looking to work out several muscle groups at the same time.
+Bodyweight Training is also very effective if you’re looking to work several muscle groups at the same time.
 Need some workout inspiration?
 Check out Fitness Coach Lunden’s blog post about the eight best bodyweight exercises for women.
-For those aiming at burning fat, too: try tabata training, interval runs, hill workouts or skipping rope!
+If your priority is burning calories, try tabata training, interval runs, hill workouts or skipping rope!
 Or just pick one of these 4 amazing fat burning workouts.

 Try these legs & butt exercises you can do at home: